Amateur Photographer verdict

 • USB Type-C – the camera now supports USB Type-C and like the previous model, can be used as a webcam.

-Like the previous model, the OM-5, the camera offers 4K video, along with support for vertical video recording, OM-Cinema 1 and 2, and OM-Log400.
-The later helps with grading footage later, although it’s only 8-bit and not 10-bit.
-There’s also a red frame, front red LED, as well as webcam support, so you can plug the camera directly into your computer and use it as a high-quality webcam.
+Like the previous model, the OM-5, the camera offers 4K video, along with support for vertical video recording, OM-Cinema 1 and 2 (both new), and OM-Log400.
+The later helps with grading footage later, although all video modes only offer 8-bit and not 10-bit.
+There’s also a red frame, front red LED, as well as webcam support, so you can plug the camera directly into your computer and use it as a high-quality webcam, albeit at 720p 30fps.

 Design and Handling